dapr/docs/daprdocs/content/en/operations/configuration/install-certificates.md

 ---
 type: docs
-title: "How-To: Use custom certificates in the Dapr sidecar"
+title: "How-To: Install certificates in the Dapr sidecar"
-linkTitle: "Use custom certificates"
+linkTitle: "install certificates"
 weight: 6500
-description: "Configure the Dapr sidecar container to trust custom certificates"
+description: "Configure the Dapr sidecar container to trust certificates"
 ---

-The Dapr sidecar can be configured to trust custom certificates for communicating with external services.
-This is useful in scenarios where a self-signed certificate needs to be trusted, e.g., using an HTTP binding, configuring an outbound proxy for the sidecar, etc. Both custom CA certificates and leaf certificates are supported.
+The Dapr sidecar can be configured to trust certificates for communicating with external services.
+This is useful in scenarios where a self-signed certificate needs to be trusted.
+For example, using an HTTP binding or configuring an outbound proxy for the sidecar.
+Both certificate authority (CA) certificates and leaf certificates are supported.

 {{< tabs Self-hosted Kubernetes >}}